-.cshrc: This file configures the t-shell at login time.
-You can modify the configuration to suit yourself so long as your customizations do not interfere with the effects that the three commands below have.
-In particular, it is important that the float's bin directory be in the path before any of the system directories.
+Once each telemetry cycle, the float downloads "mission.cfg" from the home directory where the float logs in and this new mission configuration becomes active as the last step before the of the system directories.
 This will ensure that the float's version of the utilities chkconfig, rx, and sx will be used rather than the system's utilities with these same names.